What is NPS? Everything You Need to Know About Net Promoter Score

 Store owners know better than anyone that there are opportunity costs to every campaign, improvement, and channel that gets launched.
 So use your time and energy to get customers to do stuff that will be more impactful than answering the NPS question.

 What’s more impactful than answering the NPS question?
 Take your pick:

 - Ask customers to write product reviews, and hook them up with discounts when they do

 - Optimize the notifications that customers get at different stages of the sales funnel — cart abandonment, order confirmation, shipping update, follow-up thank you after delivery, etc.

 - Make your website better, whether that means creating more content, writing fresh product descriptions, or doing some SEO homework

 This list could go on for a while before we get to “Ask your customers the NPS question, compare your score to last quarter, and launch marketing campaigns for your three NPS groups.”

 Alright, let’s quickly go over what we’ve learned about NPS.
 That way, when we ask, “How likely are you to recommend this post to your family or friends,” you’ll answer 10.

 NPS is a system used to quantify customer satisfaction and loyalty.
-Answers, given on an 11-point scale from 0 to 10, are plugged into a formula that gives businesses their Net Promoter Score.
-Respondents are lumped into three groups — Promoters, Passives, and Detractors — based on how they answer.
+Answers, given on an 11-point scale from 0 to 10, are plugged into a Net Promoter Score calculation that gives businesses their Net Promoter Score.
+Respondents are lumped into three groups — NPS Promoters, NPS Passives, and NPS Detractors — based on how they answer.